What the New AGE OF ULTRON Info Suggests About the Future of IRON MAN in the Marvel Cinematic Universe

 But waitaminute you say – The Vision isn’t just an android.
 The essence of the Vision is he’s a “synthezoid”/artificial intelligence imprinted with the brain patterns ... or soul ... of a tragically fallen hero, in the comic books that being Simon Williams – a.k.a.
 Wonder Man.

 Annnnndddd … it all comes together.
 Yes, Tony Stark becomes the soul of the Vision.
-Stark’s human brain patterns, combined with J.A.R.V.I.S.’s A.I., in an android’s body.
+Stark’s human brain patterns, combined with J.A.R.V.I.S.’s A.I., in a more human-like android’s body.

 Too far-fetched?
-Maybe … hell, probably.
+Maybe.
 But it does kill a few birds with one stone.
 For one it ups the ante on a film that’s going to be near impossible to top, and as Whedon well knows, the second act in a genre film series often have moments you least expect – think (SPOILER WARNINGS) “Luke, I am your father”, or Spock dying in Wrath of Khan.
 Whedon understands the history he’s up against.

 But hold on, didn’t we just say Tony Stark dies?